 The Buy Case

 Unsurprisingly, much of what I recently wrote about Mastercard applies to Visa.
 For the most part these two will be like peas in a pod.
-On that note let’s stick with the similarities.
-Firstly, its profitability.
+Take the point on profitability as a good example.
 Visa is a money making machine that requires very little by way of capital spending.
 As a consequence, it lavishes its stockholders with cash.
 The cumulative total spent on stocks buybacks alone stands at over $45,000m since 2010.

 That statement is obviously based on last year’s profit situation.
 As bad as COVID-19 may be for the economy, it will not hurt Visa all that much in my view.
 To understand why, just consider the nature of its business.
 For use of its network to facilitate transactions between your bank and the merchant’s bank, Visa takes a tiny cut.
 That means its revenue stream is linked to the total volume of payments that it handles.